top of page

 Once I decide I want to see a therapist, what are the usual next steps?

-4. Assessment or evaluation can sound intimidating but basically for the first 3-4 sessions, your therapist is learning about you, your mental health, and how you work together.
-Based on this information (assessment) they give you a better idea of how long you might be in therapy, if you have a particular diagnosis, and if you need to see a different kind of specialist.
+2. Assessment or evaluation can sound intimidating but basically for the first 3-4 sessions, your therapist is learning about you, your mental health, and how you work together.
+Based on this information they give you a better idea of how long you might be in therapy, if you have a particular diagnosis, and if you need to see a different kind of specialist.
 Sometimes, at the end of this process, you may be transferred to a different provider or program.

-5. After assessment, if you continue with your therapist, you will meet every week for therapy.
+3. After assessment, if you continue with your therapist, you will meet every week for therapy.
 Some people meet less frequently, which depends on their issues and finances.
 This may sound obvious but people who attend therapy consistently, rather than cancelling a great deal, have more success.
 Your therapist will periodically check in with you around how you are doing on your therapy goals and whether you are improving.
 You may hear that called a "treatment plan."

 How can I make get most out of therapy?